perl11/perl11-blog/content/bolt.md

-the objects or just appending all sources into one big C file and compile only this would accomplish this. perl is a bit large, the compiler would consume too much memory, so I went for the optimization of the objects at first.
+the objects or just appending all sources into one big C file and compile only this would accomplish this. perl is a bit large, the compiler would consume too much memory, so I went for the optimization of the object linkorder at first.

 There are two problem: permutate the objects itself, and second rearrange the functions inside the objects.
 Measuring all